alexhroom/rshift/README.md

 # rshift
 An R library for paleoecology and regime shift analysis.
-Based on tidyverse, so these functions assume your data is in tidy format.
+These functions assume your data is in tidy format.

 A detailed explanation of Rodionov's STARS algorithm, and how to use it for regime shift analysis in R, is [available here](https://github.com/alexhroom/rshift/blob/master/rshift%20STARS%20manual.pdf)